vedharaju/Hurricane/README.md

 C -> D

 ```

+There are 4 jobs in this linear workflow.
+Together they read in a file, computer a MR wordcount over the data, and output to disk.

+ - input: Reads in a file and converts it to a hurricane RDD.
+ - map: Tokenize words into a key-value RDD.
+ - reduce: Group together key-value pairs into a new RDD.
+ - output: Write data to disk (could be a NFS).

 ### Write each job in the workflow as a UDF
 Each job in a workflow is a user defined function (UDF).
 This is an example of the map job for a wordcount program written in Go.